lutorm/N132EA/Operations.md

 The current costs for each member are:

-1. A monthly fee of $110, regardless of aircraft usage, to cover fixed costs.
+1. Monthly dues of $145, regardless of aircraft usage, to cover fixed costs.
-1. An aircraft usage fee of $40 per hour of aircraft use, as measured by Hobbs meter.
+1. An aircraft usage fee of $35 per hour of aircraft use, as measured by Hobbs meter.
 The hourly fee is ``wet'', i.e. costs of fuel, oil, and other consumables are paid for by the LLC.
 The hourly fee should be paid monthly or after 10 flying hours, whichever is sooner.